hartwigmedical/hmftools/isofox/README.md

 ### Chimeric junctions

-ISOFOX outputs 2 chimeric junctions outputs - passing fusions and all fusions
+ISOFOX outputs 2 chimeric junctions output files - one for passing fusions and one for all fusions

 Field | Description
 ---|---